deep-crest/opentelemetry-log-collection/README.md

 ## Status

-This project was originally developed by [observIQ](https://observiq.com/) under the name [Stanza](https://github.com/observIQ/stanza).
+This DK project was originally developed by [observIQ](https://observiq.com/) under the name [Stanza](https://github.com/observIQ/stanza).
 It has been contributed to the OpenTelemetry project in order to accelerate development of the collector's log collection capabilities.

 **Note** This repository is not currently stable and likely will undergo significant changes in the near term.